San Diego Independent School District

-San Diego Independent School District is a public school district based in San Diego, Texas (USA).
+San Diego Independent School District is a public school district based in San Diego, Texas, United States.

 Located in Duval County, a small portion of the district extends into Jim Wells County.
 The portion in Jim Wells County includes the western part of Loma Linda East.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.